Betaine-aldehyde dehydrogenase

-The 3 substrates of this enzyme are betaine aldehyde, NAD^{+}, and H_{2}O, whereas its 3 products are betaine, NADH, and H^{+}.
+The three substrates of this enzyme are glycine betaine aldehyde, oxidised nicotinamide adenine dinucleotide (NAD^{+}), and water.
+Its products are trimethylglycine, reduced NADH, and a proton.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the aldehyde or oxo group of donor with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme class is betaine-aldehyde:NAD+ oxidoreductase.
 Other names in common use include betaine aldehyde oxidase, BADH, betaine aldehyde dehydrogenase, and BetB.
 This enzyme participates in glycine, serine and threonine metabolism.